 Can I intern on campus?

 Yes.
-Many students in our program intern on campus.
-Positions are available in grant writing, fundraising, editing, human resources, journalism, social media management, public relations, marketing and more.
+Students in our program often intern on campus.
+CSUN is a large, multi-faceted organization with internship opportunities in grant writing, advancement, editing, human resources, journalism, social media management, public relations, marketing and more.

 Will I be doing “real” work?

 Yes.
 The bulk of the duties you perform should be college level, incorporating communication in some way.
 Of course, most interns and employees are expected to wear many hats—so other responsibilities can be part of the internship, especially if it helps you gain a better understanding of the profession.
 You should not be asked to spend most of your time filing, answering phones, making copies, or other simple tasks.